 Hearing impairment may be very variable in severity but can cause severe communication difficulties leading to profound educational, social and psychological problems.
-As well as ensuring effective screening problems for children, it is essential to consider and arrange appropriate tests for any child or adult with possible hearing impairment.
-Other relevant articles include Deafness, Deafness in Adults and Deafness in Children.
+As well as ensuring effective screening for problems in children, it is essential to consider and arrange appropriate tests for any child or adult with possible hearing impairment.
+Other relevant separate articles include Deafness in Adults and Deafness in Children.

 Methods of hearing assessment in infants and young children are discussed in the separate article Hearing Testing and Screening in Young Children.